 Gløgg – The Traditional Scandinavian Mulled Wine

-There are both alcoholic and non-alcoholic versions of gløgg, with or without various fruit flavours, that are produced and enjoyed in the Nordic countries, including Iceland, Finland, and Estonia.
+There are both alcoholic and non-alcoholic variants of gløgg, with or without various fruit flavours, that are produced and enjoyed in the Nordic countries, including Iceland, Finland, and Estonia.
 In Finland and Estonia, this traditional beverage is known as ‘glögi’.

 Documentation sources and external links: